New Mom, New Wrinkles?

-Did you get that glowing lovely complexion with no wrinkles that you read about when you were pregnant?
-Hair that was thick and bouncy?
+Did you get that glowing, lovely complexion when you were pregnant?
+And hair that was thick, shiny and bouncy?

-Whether you did or not, I can tell you that it is all gone now!
-Especially if you breastfeed.
+Whether you did or not, I can tell you that it is all gone the minute you give birth!
+And even more so if you breastfeed.

 Breastfeeding together with lack of sleep will make your skin dull and dry.
-Your hair will also get dry and you might drop quite a lot.
+Your hair will also get dry and you might lose quite a lot.

 Try to sleep